netvc/testing/draft-ietf-netvc-testing.md

   - The average of all BD-Rate scores, equally weighted, for each resolution category in the test set.
   - The average of all BD-Rate scores for all videos in all categories.

-For smaller changes that don't introduce new tools, the objective-1-fast test may be substituted.
-In this case only high latency CQP needs to be run.
+For non-tool contributions, the test set objective-1-fast can be substituted.

 ## Periodic tests